aldovilardy/GaussJordan/README.md

 # GaussJordan
-A old collegue program to resolve ecuations using the Gauss Jordan method.
+An old collegue program to resolve ecuations using the Gauss Jordan method.